leeZy2001/Oversampling-with-Pure-Noise-Images/README.md

 This project attempts to reproduce results of [Pure Noise to the Rescue of Insufficient Data](https://arxiv.org/abs/2112.08810) by Shiran Zada, Itay Benou, and Michal Irani.
 [Previous work](https://zenodo.org/records/8173763) by Seungjae Ryan Lee and Seungmin Brian Lee has also attempted to do so.

+## Requirements

+Required libraries are listed in `requirements.txt`.
+On Python versions prior to 3.11, `toml` is also required as an alternative to the standard library `tomllib`.

 ## Usage

 This program is primarily intended to be ran through the command line.